chadequate/summit-stock-portfolio/README.md

     TradeTime datetime
 );

 StockSymbol would be the primary key with a unique constraint.
-Can always add some other key later if needed.
-I know the instructions at this point call for a single user, but I feel like multiple users could be brought into things later, which would obviously change the key.
-Maybe a composit key then.
+Can always change that to a composit key with a userId later, if multiple users becomes a thing.

 ### phase 2